botify-labs/botify-sdk-js-middlewares/docs/middlewares/batchMiddleware.docs.md

 # [Batch middleware](https://github.com/botify-labs/botify-sdk-js-middlewares/blob/master/src/middlewares/batchMiddleware.js)

-Whenever possible, the middleware automatically batch operations called in the **same tick**. [read about JS ticks](http://blog.carbonfive.com/2013/10/27/the-javascript-event-loop-explained)
+Whenever possible, the middleware automatically batches operations called in the **same tick**. [read about JS ticks](http://blog.carbonfive.com/2013/10/27/the-javascript-event-loop-explained)

 The middleware makes also the batch endpoint like `getQueryAggregate` easier to use by restructuring the result.